jbthayer/tgif/README.md

 * Go to farmer's market
 * Go for a run at Stulsaft Park
 * And another thing...let's go to the libarary
+* Edit file in GitHub repository using web interface